 At least 50 million American adults experience chronic pain today.
 Many sufferers feel hopeless and frustrated after months or years of constant discomfort.
-If you’re ready to try a better approach to pain relief, Texas Interventional Pain Management, located in Addison, Texas, can help.
+If you’re ready to try a better approach to pain relief, Tarpon Interventional Pain & Spine Care, located in Plano, Texas, can help.
 Board-certified physician Lewis Frazier, Jr., MD, uses the best in chronic pain management techniques, personalized just for you.
 Call the office to schedule an appointment today.

 Chronic Pain Q & A